List of female Formula One drivers: Test drivers and development drivers

 Some female drivers have participated in non-competition testing and evaluation sessions with Formula One teams.
 IndyCar driver Sarah Fisher performed a demonstration run with McLaren after first practice for the 2002 United States Grand Prix.
 Katherine Legge tested with Minardi at the Vallelunga Circuit in 2005.

 Other female drivers have been contracted to Formula One teams in testing and development capacities.
 In 2012, Williams signed Susie Wolff as a development and test driver.
-Two years later, Wolff became the first woman to take part in a Formula One race weekend in 22 years, when she participated in the first practice session at the British Grand Prix at Silverstone; the previous time being in 1992, when Giovanna Amati made three unsuccessful Grand Prix qualification attempts.
-María de Villota, the daughter of Spanish Formula One driver Emilio de Villota was hired as a test driver for Marussia until her crash in 2012 at the Duxford Aerodrome during a straightline test.
-De Villota died from her injuries the following year.
+Two years later, Wolff became the first woman to take part in a Formula One race weekend in 22 years, when she participated in the first practice session at the British Grand Prix at Silverstone; the previous time being in 1992, when Giovanna Amati who was the official Brabham team driver alongside Eric van der Poele, made three unsuccessful Grand Prix qualification attempts.
+Van der Poele and later Damon Hill, Amati's replacement, only managed to qualify the uncompetitive Brabham 3 times out of 18 attempts and the team folded after 11 races.
+María de Villota, the daughter of Spanish Formula One driver Emilio de Villota, was hired as a test driver for Marussia until her crash in 2012 at the Duxford Aerodrome during a straightline test.
+De Villota died from a heart attack caused by neurological injuries sustained from the crash the following year.
 In 2014, Sauber signed IndyCar Series driver Simona de Silvestro as an "affiliated driver", with the goal of having her compete in 2015.
 In 2015 Lotus F1 signed Carmen Jordá to a deal including a run in a car.

 Sauber signed Colombian driver Tatiana Calderón as development driver for 2017.
 Calderón was promoted from her development driver role to test driver for the 2018 season, and tested an F1 car for the first time with Sauber in Mexico in October 2018.

 In 2019, Williams Driver Academy signed leading W Series contender Jamie Chadwick as a development driver for the Williams F1 team.
-Chadwick later won the 2019 W Series championship, the 2021 W Series championship and the 2022 W Series championship, and continues as a Williams development driver in 2022.
+Chadwick later won the 2019 W Series championship, the 2021 W Series championship and the 2022 W Series championship, and continued as a Williams development driver in 2022.

+In September 2023, Aston Martin driver ambassador Jessica Hawkins tested a 2021-spec F1 car at the Hungaroring.